gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

-This time, we generate the token, and instead of passing it one of our handler classes, we post it to our `BillingsController#create` action -- _exactly as the form would_ if the user had been interacting with our app.
+This time, we generate the Stripe token, and instead of passing it one of our handler classes, we post it to our `BillingsController#create` action -- _exactly as the form would_ if the user had been interacting with our app.
 Then it's just a matter of verifying our user went through the same series of changes.

-Let's look at one more type of test.
-Here's how we can test what our app does when a card has an issue on Stripe's end, like for example, if it gets declined:
+Let's look at one more example controller test.
+Here's how we can test what our app does when a card has an issue on Stripe's end, like for example, if a card gets declined:

 ```rb
 # still in Settings::BillingsControllerTest